The nonceptual art of Jeremy Gluck. From Fluxus to the disappearing artist.

 Here he introduces himself and his work.

 Art has said everything it can.
 It needs a route out of itself.
 To me, everybody is an artist anyway.
 Being alive, existing, is art.
-So I guess there’s nothing left to say…and I’m saying it.”
+So I guess there’s nothing left to say…and I’m saying it.
+My work primarily focuses on capturing a snapshot of human consciousness through the utilisation of digital meme.
+Raw typography and a monochromatic palette invites the audience to consume less and engage more, therefore negating the idea of art having a literal presence.

 I’ve always been into miminalism, but now I’m aiming for absolute deconstruction.
 To the point of deconstructing myself and voiding myself as much as possible in the work.
 The first meme I created, ‘The Human Beings’, is a reflection of alienated, ‘outsider’ status, a perception of our species as blockish and backward.
 The latest, ‘Arnt’, is totally abstract.”